Abdallah-khalil/ContactManagerApp/README.md

 ## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+Run `npm run build` to build the project.
+The build artifacts for the Frontend will be stored in the `public/` directory. and the backend will go for the `/dist` folder

 ## Running unit tests